Applied Art vs Fine Art

 Most applied art falls into categories other than graphic art.
 My work, in addition to its interactive abstract design, has a problem solving goal along with a unique methodology employed to achieve its greater purpose – solving the cryptogram.

 My work is so distinctive that it requires an appreciable amount of background information to fully understand.
-If you are a puzzle lover, an art collector or both, please study the information on this website.
+If you are a puzzle lover, an art collector/investor or both, please study the information on this website.
 It’s the most convenient way to get acquainted with me and my work.